View The Planner

 - Total HSA distributions - used to pay HSA eligible expenses only.

-- Total itemized expenses.
+- Total annual expenses.

 - Total Federal/State tax liability.

-- Total expenses (itemized expenses plus taxes).
+- Total expenses (annual expenses plus taxes).

-- Total non-retirement savings balance (cash/investments).
+- Total Non-Retirement savings balance (cash/short-term invested/long-term invested).

 - Total Traditional and Roth 401k/IRA savings balance.